-Multnomah County’s syringe exchange offers clients overdose rescue kits, which include naloxone, a drug used to reverse the effects of an opiate overdose.
+Multnomah County’s syringe services offers overdose rescue kits, which include naloxone, a drug used to reverse the effects an opioid overdose.

-Naloxone can rapidly reverse a heroin or prescription opioid overdose, restoring normal breathing to a person whose breathing has slowed or stopped.
+Carrying naloxone can help save someone's life.
+It can restore normal breathing to a person whose breathing has slowed or stopped.

-Ask your healthcare provider or the provider for your loved one to also prescribe naloxone.
+Ask your healthcare provider (or your loved one's provider) to also prescribe naloxone.
 Oregon Health Plan and most insurers provide coverage for this life-saving medication.

 Friends and family members

-Opioids to have naloxone on hand in the case of an overdose.
 In Oregon anyone can obtain naloxone from a pharmacist without seeing a healthcare provider first.
-Map of pharmacies that offer naloxone
+Find pharmacies that offer naloxone»

 Responding to an overdose